 Wisps of cobwebs glistened in the sun,

-No spiders on their turf;
+No spiders on the ir turf;

 Slowly dancing grasses on the surf,